-Edfu to Luxor – Part II of Our Nile Cruise – Why We Loved It
+Edfu to Luxor – Nile Cruise Part II

 The traditional way of getting from the river to the temple is by way of caleche which is a two-wheeled one horse carriage with a top that can be rolled back like a convertible.
 If you’ve been to old Quebec or Central Park in New York City then you’ll know what a caleche looks like.
 Our caleche drivers were not quite up to North American standards, foregoing top hats for turbans, but in all other regards these were the typical carriages that are usually associated with a leisurely and romantic ride along the Seine or through the French Quarter of New Orleans.
 Except that there was nothing leisurely or romantic about this scene, as the caleche drivers argued with each other and vied for customers, creating a cacophony that seems to be an Egyptian tradition put on just for the benefit of the tourists.
 They really needn’t bother, we could live without it.